 Getting married in the Rosetti Room

-The Rosetti Room, at the front of the building, is where I have shot most frequently.
-It has space for up to 12 guests, so it is great for intimate weddings, but has more space than the Harrington Room.
+The Rosetti Room, at the front of the registry office, has space for up to 12 guests, so it is great for intimate weddings, but has more space than the tiny Harrington Room.
 It is also available every day of the week.

 Getting married in the Harrington Room